Hi there, if you're a new client - click LET'S WERK. If you're a returning client - click CLIENT PORTAL

 What is psychotherapy?

-Psychotherapy, also known as talk therapy or counseling, is a form of mental health treatment that involves a trained clinician helping individuals, couples, or groups address emotional, psychological, and behavioral issues.
-It is based on the idea that talking through problems and gaining insight into one's thoughts, feelings, and behaviors can lead to improved mental well-being and the resolution of psychological difficulties.
+Psychotherapy, also known as talk therapy or counseling, is a form of mental health treatment in which a trained provider helps individuals, couples, or groups address emotional, psychological, and behavioral issues.
+The process involves discussing problems to gain insight into thoughts, feelings, and behaviors, ultimately leading to improved mental well-being and the resolution of psychological challenges.

 What if I don't feel comfortable talking about certain things?

 We understand that you may have reservations about discussing sensitive topics.
 That's completely okay!
-We at Werking Health will offer you a safe space for you to explore and share when you feel comfortable.
+We will offer you a safe space for you to explore and share when you feel comfortable.

-What should I expect during the first session?
+What should I expect during the initial consultation?

 Do I have to have a diagnosed mental health condition to benefit from therapy?